PostDoctoral Researchers

 Vassilis Thanopoulos

-Vassilis is a doctoral candidate in the Department of PHS, Univerisity of Athens and a member of the MultiTime Lab and Cognitive Systems Research Institute.
-He is funded by IKY foundation.
-He completed his MSc. in Basic and Applied Cognitive Science in the Dept. of Philosophy and History of Science, UoA, and holds a BA in Biology from the University of Patras.
+Vassilis completed his PhD in the Department of Philosophy and History of Science, University of Athens, focusing on multisensory temporal learning.
+During his doctoral studies he was funded by the IKY foundation.
+He completed his MSc. in Basic and Applied Cognitive Science in the Dept. of PHS, UoA, and holds a BA in Biology from the University of Patras.
 He has also completed a practical study at the Institute of Biosciences and Applications in NCSR Demokritos.
 His master’s thesis was on intentional binding and he is interested in multisensory and temporal processing and, particularly, perceptual learning.

 MultiTime Lab blog